getkirby/staticache/README.md

 All pages that are not ignored will automatically be cached on their first visit.
 Kirby will automatically purge the cache when changes are made in the Panel.

 Please note that already cached pages are unaffected by changes to the `ignore` option.
-Your web server will pick up the already created files and will not check if the page is cacheable.
+Your web server will pick up the already-created files and will not check if the page is cacheable.
 If you see cached results from ignored pages, please manually clear your cache directory.

-Also note that Kirby's default caching logic applies on top of manually ignored pages.
+Also, note that Kirby's default caching logic applies on top of manually ignored pages.
 If your template uses any methods that depend on the user session or request headers (e.g. `$kirby->session()`, `csrf()`...), your pages will not be cached.

 **Custom cache comment:**